Q&A With The International Kitchen

 A: We offer top quality programs for as few as two (2) people and to do so we guarantee our partners payment, even if there is a cancellation.
 Almost all of our partners are small businesses who cannot recoup the loss if a client cancels and we do not pay them.
 That is why our payments are non refundable and non applicable in almost all cases.

-A: The cost of travel insurance is a relatively small amount to cover a sizable investment.
-With almost all companies, if insurance is purchased within 21 days of the initial payment, it covers any pre-existing conditions in you and/or family members.
+A: The cost of travel protection is a relatively small amount to cover a sizable investment.
+With almost all companies, if the travel protection plan is purchased within 21 days of the initial payment, it covers any pre-existing conditions in you and/or family members.
 We always assist with the collection of the payment when a claim is made.

 If we have not answered any question you may have, please let us know!